baseballlover723/operating-systems-final-project/m4/README.txt

 Known bugs and deficiencies: Our system currently has no known bugs or deficiencies.

 Additional features: When we print out the names of all of the files in our system, we also print out the size of the file.
+Also, if you try to run a command on a file that is not in the system, the shell will print out "FNF" which stands for "file not found."